Bearman Cartoon: Bad Dog

 umm, hate to burst your bubble Berman but real Lasagne isn’t made with cottage cheese!
 I wonder who started substituting Ricotta with cottage cheese?
 It does sound similar though.

-6. Jillsy Girl says:
+6. Jillsy Girl Avatar

 Unfortunately, we didn’t have a dog, only a cat and none of us ever thought to try that trick.
 Thank G-d we were never served tongue, liver was bad enough!